alvarolorentedev/substack-cli/README.md

 ## Installation

-Add it to your computer `npm install substack-cli -g` or `yarn add substack-cli -g`
+Add it to your computer `npm install substack-site-cli -g` or `yarn add substack-site-cli -g`

 To ensure subc is installed properly, run the following command: